hiaw/hiaw.github.io/_posts/2015-11-20-meteor-directory-structure.md

 ### Client
 Any files here are only served to the client.
 This is a good place to keep your HTML, CSS, and UI-related JavaScript code.
 I put the `layout`, `navbar` and `footer` in the `_partial` folder because these appears in almost all meteor prpjects.
 There's also a `layout.js` file which we use to put helper functions for `layout.html`.

-The plan has a seperate folder because I wanted to put all plans related html and javascript files in a neat folder.
+The `plan` is just an example folder.
+It is a seperate folder because I wanted to put all plans related html and javascript files in a neat folder.

 I also prefer to put css files in separate folder but it's not necessary.